Robert Louis Stevenson: United States

 The Stevenson House at 530 Houston Street in Monterey, California, formerly the French Hotel, memorialises Stevenson's 1879 stay in "the Old Pacific Capital", as he was crossing the United States to join his future wife, Fanny Osbourne.
-The Stevenson House museum is graced with a bas-relief depicting the sickly author writing in bed.
+The Stevenson House museum features a bas-relief depicting the sickly author writing in bed.

 Spyglass Hill Golf Course, originally called Pebble Beach Pines Golf Club, was renamed "Spyglass Hill" by Samuel F. B. Morse (1885–1969), the founder of Pebble Beach Company, after a place in Stevenson's Treasure Island.
 All the holes at Spyglass Hill are named after characters and places in the novel.

 The Robert Louis Stevenson Museum in St. Helena, California, is home to over 11,000 objects and artifacts, the majority of which belonged to Stevenson.
 Opened in 1969, the museum houses such treasures as his childhood rocking chair, writing desk, toy soldiers and personal writings among many other items.
 The museum is free to the public and serves as an academic archive for students, writers and Stevenson enthusiasts.

+The Robert Louis Stevenson Cottage is a small memorial museum to Stevenson, densely packed with both artifacts and information which provide an excellent introduction to the author and his works.
+It is located in Saranac Lake, NY, a few miles from Lake Placid.

 In San Francisco there is an outdoor Robert Louis Stevenson Memorial in Portsmouth Square.
+In 2024, there was controversy about the San Francisco statue.
+Jenny Leung, executive director of the Chinese Culture Center, stated "There were a lot of vocal opinions about how ...
+Robert Louis Stevenson had nothing to do with Chinatown."

-At least six US public and private schools are named after Stevenson, in the Upper West Side of New York City, in Fridley, Minnesota, in Burbank, California, in Grandview Heights, Ohio (suburb of Columbus), in San Francisco, California, and in Merritt Island, Florida.
+At least six US public and private schools are named after Stevenson, including on the Upper West Side of Manhattan in New York City, in Fridley, Minnesota, in Burbank, California, in Grandview Heights, Ohio, in San Francisco, California, and in Merritt Island, Florida.
 There is an R. L. Stevenson middle school in Honolulu, Hawaii and in Saint Helena, California.
 Stevenson School in Pebble Beach, California, was established in 1952 and still exists as a college preparatory boarding school.
 Robert Louis Stevenson State Park near Calistoga, California, contains the location where he and Fanny spent their honeymoon in 1880.

-A street in Honolulu's Waikiki District, where Stevenson lived while in the Hawaiian Islands, was named after his Samoan moniker: Tusitala.
+A street in Honolulu's Waikiki District, where Stevenson lived while in the Hawaiian Islands, was named after his Samoan moniker, Tusitala.